Cajac/picoCTF-Writeups/picoCTF_2021/Reverse_Engineering/keygenme-py.md

 <---snip--->
 ```

-There we have what seems to be most parts of the flag, apart from a unknown dymanic part.
+There we have what seems to be most parts of the flag, apart from a unknown dynamic part.

 Further down we have a menu function called `menu_trial`
 ```python